86Box/86BoxManager/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Use this template only for feature requests.
 title: "[Feature]"
 labels: enhancement
 assignees: daviunic